Kiyameh/react-resume-kit/README.md

 ## Configuration

-STEP1: Add the ResumeLayout componente by wrapping one or more of the following:
+STEP1: Add the ResumeLayout component by wrapping one or more of the following:

 ```tsx
  <ResumeHeader/>